pubnub/chat-engine-push-notifications/README.md

    ```text
    pod install
    ```
-3. After commandline tool will complete, make sure to remove certain folders, because of possible conflict between ReactNative packager files and files which has ben copied with CocoaPods:
+3. After commandline tool will complete, make sure to remove certain folders, because of the possible conflict between ReactNative packager files and files which has ben copied with CocoaPods:
    ```text
    rm ios/Pods/React/package.json
    rm -R ios/Pods/React/node_modules
    ```
    **Note:** This clean up will be required each time when you call `pod install`.
-3. When commandline tool will complete installation process, you should be able to find `ChatEnginePushIntegration.xcworkspace` and open it.
+3. When the commandline tool will complete the installation process, you should be able to find `ChatEnginePushIntegration.xcworkspace` and open it.
 4. If iOS application is expected to run only on iOS 10+, then we can import another API to work with push notifications.